stefanmaric/simpletoc/README.md

 $ npm install simpletoc
 ```

-Or grab a copy from the `dist/` folder – there's no CDN available at the moment.
+Or use a CDN like [jsDelivr](https://www.jsdelivr.com/package/npm/simpletoc).

 ## Some alternatives